seongwonkc/argosyfinal/src/posts/2025-04-24-the-korean-diaspora-in-the-american-south.md

 ---
+title: >-
-title: "The Korean Diaspora in an Unlikely Place: Finding Identity in the American South"
+  The Korean Diaspora in an Unlikely Place: Finding Identity in the American South
-author: "Saerom Kim and Minwoo Jung"
+author: Saerom Kim and Minwoo Jung
-category: "Interdisciplinary"
+category: Interdisciplinary
-date: "2024-04-24T00:00:00.000Z"
+date: '2024-04-24T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - diaspora
   - culture
   - identity
   - geopolitics
   - Korean-American
+excerpt: >-
-excerpt: "Driven by the auto industry, a vibrant Korean community is taking root in the heart of the American South.
-A culture writer on the ground in Georgia and a politics editor in Seoul team up to explore this fascinating story of migration, identity, and soft power."
+  Driven by the auto industry, a vibrant Korean community is taking root in the heart of the American South.
+A culture writer on the ground in Georgia and a politics editor in Seoul team up to explore this fascinating story of migration, identity, and soft power.
-image:
+image: /assets/images/2025/the-korean-diaspora-in-the-american-south.jpg
-image_credit:
+image_credit: Daniel Bernard — Unsplash
 ---

 **By Saerom Kim and Minwoo Jung**